vondrakt/nanopore-read-annotation/README.md

 [reference_database_satellites_and_Ogre_domains.coding_table](./testing_data_protein_domains/reference_database_Ogre_domains.coding_table)

 ###  Neighborhood density profiles
-The neighborhood profiles of the satellites are evaluated as describe above with some modification - the coding table used for the analysis is file concatatened from satellite coding table and domains coding table.
+The neighborhood profiles of the satellites are evaluated as described above with some modification - the coding table used for the analysis is a file concatenated from satellite coding table and domains coding table.

 ```sh